Hyperprolactinaemia

 Hyperprolactinaemia (also spelled hyperprolactinemia) is a condition characterized by abnormally high levels of prolactin in the blood.
 In women, normal prolactin levels average to about 13 ng/mL, while in men, they average 5 ng/mL.
-The upper normal limit of serum prolactin is typically between 15 and 25 ng/mL for both binary sexes.
+The upper normal limit of serum prolactin is typically between 15 and 25 ng/mL for both men and women.
 Levels exceeding this range indicate hyperprolactinemia.

 Prolactin (PRL) is a peptide hormone produced by lactotroph cells in the anterior pituitary gland.
 It plays a vital role in lactation and breast development.
 Hyperprolactinemia, characterized by abnormally high levels of prolactin, may cause galactorrhea (production and spontaneous flow of breast milk), infertility, and menstrual disruptions in women.
 In men, it can lead to hypogonadism, infertility and erectile dysfunction.

 Prolactin is crucial for milk production during pregnancy and lactation.
 Together with estrogen, progesterone, insulin-like growth factor-1 (IGF-1), and hormones from the placenta, prolactin stimulates the proliferation of breast alveolar elements during pregnancy.
 However, lactation is inhibited during pregnancy due to elevated estrogen levels.
 After childbirth, the rapid decline in estrogen and progesterone levels allows lactation to begin.

 Unlike most tropic hormones released by the anterior pituitary gland, prolactin secretion is primarily regulated by hypothalamic inhibition rather than by negative feedback from peripheral hormones.
 Prolactin also self-regulates through a counter-current flow in the hypophyseal pituitary portal system, which triggers the release of hypothalamic dopamine.
 This process also inhibits the pulsatile secretion of gonadotropin-releasing hormone (GnRH), thereby negatively influencing the secretion of pituitary hormones that regulate gonadal function.